threefoldtecharchive/info_manual3/wiki/releasenotes3/tfgrid_release_3_0_a5.md

 ### Generic Frontend and Backend Improvements
 This new feature release of TFConnect App includes new features such as **enabling user to sign documents on the app** directly, and many other backend improvements.

-### Planetary network v0.2.0 iOS

-On last release, we have officially released Planetary Network v0.2.0 on TFConnect App - Android.
-On this release we are releasing** Planetary Network v0.2.0 on TFConnect App on iOS**.
-Planetary Network is your gateway to access ThreeFold’s p2p internet.
-Click here to read more about[ TF Planetary Network](https://library.threefold.me/info/manual/#/manual__yggdrasil_client).

 ### Integrate TFConnect SSO to TFPlay Solutions

 We need to simplify peer-to-peer collaboration and how users interact with their TFPlay solutions.
 On this release, we have eliminated a complicated way of signing up to solutions (emails, username and password) by replacing it using **TFConnect app SSO login**.
 Therefore on this release, we successfully created TFConnect Native SSO backend environments for the following TFPlay solutions**: Discourse.
 Mattermost, and Gitea, that will allow users to sign in and start using the solutions with just few clicks.